let's talk

 Option 3.
 Hire a Freelancer or a Freelance Team

-A freelance website developer can take up to $10,000 for the work.
-You can get a website designer for $500 to $5000.
+A freelance website developer can charge up to $10,000.
+The services of a website designer will cost you from $500 to $5000.

 Covering these major costs, you can create a complex website for around $30,000.